 A financial statement is a formal document where all financial activities of a business are described in an easy-to-understand manner.
 Every corporate entity in the Netherlands is legally compelled to fill in financial statements.
 Foreign companies that file their financial statements in their home country must also register a copy to the Dutch Trade Register of the Chamber of Commerce.
 Branches are not required to prepare their own financial statements.
+Our Amsterdam accountant can tell more about the accounting requirements for different types of businesses.

 The financial statements have two purposes: reporting to the shareholders and creditor protection.
 After receiving the financial statements, the shareholders may decide whether to continue the collaboration with the board of directors or to discharge them, all based on their performance in the previous year.
 As for the second role, every company must be registered with the Trade Register, which is maintained by the government and where all companies and their key details are listed.
 Companies must publish financial information on an annual basis.